mstanczy/RADKit-refresher/README.md

     On Windows, you must install WSL and install RADKit inside WSL to have support for RADKit genie, due to external libraries not native on Windows.

-Execute the standalone script which utilizes Genie
+Review the standalone script which utilizes Genie and then execute it:
 ```python
  python3 xe_version_standalone.py
 ```